A-Nuru/Predict_Customer_Churn_with_Production_Code/README.md

 - Readme.md - a readme project file
 - license.txt - a GNU license file
 - data folder - contains the bank_data.csv
 - image folder - Contains the eda and results subfolder.
-The eda subfolser stores the saved plots.
+The eda subfolder stores the saved plots.
                  The results subfolder stores the roc curve, logistic regression, random forest and feature importances png results
 - logs folder - Contains the churn_library log file
 - models folder - Contains the stored models for easy reuse

+- data folder - Contains the bank_data.csv file.
+The data used in this project are the credit card data of a bank.
+The data is obtained from kaggle and can be viewed here

 ## Running Files
 How do you run your files?
 What should happen when you run your files?